Engee documentation

 3. Mu — attenuation.

-The VDP generator is used in biological and physical sciences, including electrical circuits.
+The VDP generator is used in biological and physical sciences, including in electrical circuits.

-Next, let's move on to implementation - declare the function to run the model and connect the necessary libraries.
+Next, let's move on to the implementation – we'll declare the model launch function and connect the necessary libraries.

 In [ ]: